-Q Exercise helps decrease depression and anxiety while improving mood and cognitive function.43 For example, during pandemic lockdowns, people were forced to stay inside for prolonged periods of time.
-Many people significantly reduced their activity level, and the increase in sedentary lifestyles during pandemic lockdowns became a leading predictor of developing common mental disorders.
-From an employer's perspective, people who don't exercise experienced 57% more poor mental health days in the last month than those who did work out.
-Cardio and working out at the gym can reduce the number of poor mental health days by more than 20%.46 Mental Health Days Ø Sick days are great, but providing paid time off to specifically tend to your mental health sends a clear message to employees that their mental wellbeing is just as important to your organisation as physical health.
-Health Savings Accounts (HSAs) and Flex Savings Accounts (FSAs) Helping employees set aside pre-tax money to cover any copays associated with seeing a counsellor is another great way to overcome the cost barrier of therapy.
+Exercise helps decrease depression and anxiety while improving mood and cognitive function.43 For example, during pandemic lockdowns, people were forced to stay inside for prolonged periods of time.
+Many people significantly reduced their activity level, and the increase in sedentary lifestyles during pandemic lockdowns became a leading predictor of developing common mental disorders.44 From an employer's perspective, people who don't exercise experienced 57% more poor mental health days in the last month than those who did work out.45 Cardio and working out at the gym can reduce the number of poor mental health days by more than 20%.46 mental wellbeing is just as important to your organization and physical health.